PostHog/posthog.com/contents/blog/experiments.md

 Which one do you choose?

 Note that you're choosing the total interactions here, not unique interactions.
-Which means if one person clicks on the funnel three times, that counts as 3 interactions for either metric, as it should.
+Which means if one person clicks on the funnel three times, that counts as three interactions for either metric, as it should.

 There's a big problem with metric #1: It's global, and a lot more susceptible to things out of our control.
 For example, if Trends power users are somehow assigned to the control group, you'll unfortunately have a big skew towards control which has nothing to do with the different funnel layouts.